-Posted 12 April – The full 3 mile circuit of the loch path and boardwalk is fully open.
-There are a few muddy patches, particularly along the bottom farm track.
+Posted 30 May – The full 3 mile circuit of the loch path and boardwalk is fully open and pretty dry throughout.
 Darren

 Winner of RSPB Nature of Scotland Community Initiative 2015

 Winner of DG Life ‘People of the Year’ Award 2014